nextstrain/cli/doc/installation.rst

    ✔ yes: augur is installed and runnable
    ✔ yes: auspice is installed and runnable

+   # singularity is supported
+   ✔ yes: singularity is installed
+   ✔ yes: singularity works

    # ambient is not supported
    ✔ yes: snakemake is installed and runnable
    ✘ no: augur is installed and runnable